alanng10/class-lang/Docue/Article/Single/a.md

 Class of class ClassName, follow by limit dot token, follow by Field of class FieldName.
 Glob field with field name Field in class Class is trigg get.
+The operate result ref value that the field get return.
 The operate Type is result Type of the field.

 GlobSetMark is mark that trigg glob field set.